 Remember, when carbohydrates are low, the body needs an ‘alternative’ fuel source for survival.
 Ketone bodies are that fuel source that steps in and powers the body.

-Naturally, during periods when food is limited (such as fasting), ketone body production also increases for energetic purposes.
+Naturally, during periods when you limit food intake (such as intermittent fasting), ketone body production also increases for energetic purposes.
 This is why dietary protocols like intermittent fasting might heighten the ketosis effects of low-carbohydrate diets.

 Raspberry ketone seems to be a popular ingredient in many fat-loss and general health supplements nowadays.
 However, despite its designation, raspberry ketone is not in the same category as ketone bodies.

 Many consumers believe that exogenous ketone supplements are the same as raspberry ketone supplements, which is not the case.